pranavsinghpatil/SCARF/docs/tech/paddleocr.md

 *   **Batching**: Process pages in parallel if GPU is available.

 ## 🚀 Next Level: PP-Structure
-For Readify, we specifically look into **PP-Structure**, a module of PaddleOCR designed for:
+For SCARF, we specifically look into **PP-Structure**, a module of PaddleOCR designed for:
 *   Table Recognition (rebuilding Excel/CSV from image tables).
 *   Layout Recovery (identifying Header, Footer, Figure, Text).